 - 29 January 2021 |

-Connectivity-as-a-Service is a radically different approach to network management, providing fast, reliable and secure connectivity for businesses, without the burden of network administration and its increasingly uncontrollable costs.
+Connectivity-as-a-Service (CAAS for short) is a radically different approach to network management, providing fast, reliable and secure connectivity for businesses, without the burden of network administration and its increasingly uncontrollable costs.

 For a number of businesses, networking and security were challenging areas even before 2020.
 However, last year, the pressure on IT departments reached new heights.
 The unrelenting pace of growth in remote working had a huge impact on IT teams, as the scale and complexity of their networks started to outpace their ability to manage and secure them effectively.